forrestjgq/lsp/thread/pwpt/pthread5.md

 Priority inversion occurs when low-priority thread acquires a shared resource (such as a mutex), and is preempted by a high-priority thread that then blocks on that same resource.
 With only two threads, the low-priority thread would then be allowed to run, eventually (we assume) releasing the mutex.
 However, if a third thread with a priority between those two is ready to run, it can prevent the low-priority thread from running.
 Because the low-priority thread holds the mutex that the high-priority thread needs, the middle-priority thread is also keeping the higher-priority thread from running.

 There are a number of ways to prevent priority inversion.
 The simplest is to avoid using realtime scheduling, but that's not always practical.
-Pthreads provides several mutex locking protocols that help avoid priority inversion, priority ceiling and priority inheritance.
+Pthreads provides several mutex locking protocols that help avoid priority inversion, *priority ceiling* and *priority inheritance*.
 These are discussed in Section 5.5.5.

-& Most threaded programs do not need realtime scheduling.
+> Most threaded programs do not need realtime scheduling.

 A final problem is that priority scheduling isn't completely portable.
 Pthreads defines the priority scheduling features under an option, and many implementations that are not primarily intended for realtime programming may choose not to support the option.
 Even if the option is supported, there are many important aspects of priority scheduling that are not covered by the standard.
 When you use system contention scope, for example, where your threads may compete directly against threads within the operating system, setting a high priority on your threads might prevent kernel I/O drivers from functioning on some systems.